-Sound design students continue to develop other basic skills, including recording, mixing, and computer design.
+Sound Design (BFA) students continue to develop other basic skills, including recording, mixing and computer design.
 The third year and fourth year offer further design and conceptual experience, both in the studio and in actual production work.
 Webster is one of the few undergraduate institutions that requires that all of the productions be designed by students.
 Faculty input on production work is strictly advisory.
 This practice allows students to acquire production experience necessary for the degree and provides representative samples for their portfolio.

 A combination of practical shop and stage work with conceptual work in the design studio creates a unique opportunity for the artists' professional growth.

 At Webster's Sargent Conservatory of Theatre Arts, we'll help you achieve academic excellence preparing you for future career successes.
 The first step is to fill out our application.

 BFA in Sound Design

 Find out more about the overall curriculum, electives, learning outcomes and more.